-How does NerdWallet make money?
-Read on to know more about this and learn about the Company Profile, Background, Funding, Valuation, Revenue, Users, Employees and the Revenue Model of NerdWallet.
+Read on to know more about NerdWallet’s Background, Funding, Valuation, Users, Employees, Revenue and Revenue Model of NerdWallet.

 Table of Contents

 What is NerdWallet and how does it work?

 NerdWallet is a personal finance platform that you can use to compare credit cards, investing options, insurance, student loans, banking, mortgage loans, personal loans and savings options.
 It gives you side-by-side comparisons, smart calculators and straightforward simulators help you make sense of your options.to understand and improve your credit score and it also tracks your income and spending.